 "Ladies and Gentlemen, we will shortly be arriving at Liverpool Lime Street where this train will terminate.
 Please remember to take all your luggage with you when you exit the train.
 We hope you had a pleasant journey and will travel again soon with Virgin Railways.
 Next stop Liverpool Lime Street, all change please."

 A line has already formed by the door as the train moves slowly to the platform.
-With one final shudder the train comes to a halt.
+With one final shudder, the train comes to a halt.
 The doors open and a mass exodus of the Virgin Express begins.
 People wearing suits look frowningly at their watches as they scurry through the crowds.
-One man barely steps onto the platform before he is lighting up a cigarette for the sweet and acceptable taste of addiction.
+One man barely steps onto the platform before he lights up a cigarette for the sweet and acceptable taste of addiction.
 A lone mother tries to calm three small and excitable children who ignore her attempts and run off ahead of her.
 No time to waste, she picks up her many bags and hurries after them.